naeemalomari/notes/reading301.md/readclass1.md

 **System Maintenance And Evolution** Easy to change and update the implementation without affecting the rest of the system.

 **Independent** Independency and flexible connectivity of components.

+## ////////////////////////////////////

+## What is props short for ?

+Is the responsible about communication between React and components,also it's stand for properties it can be passed like function arguments, and you can only be used it in a uni-directional flow between the component parent and component child it is known as one way direction.

+## How are props used in React ?

+## what is the flow of props ?